lucmaki/this-scp-does-not-exist/README.md

 The [**SCP Wiki**](https://scp-wiki.wikidot.com/scp-series) is an online community who writes fiction about a secret organization: the SCP Foundation.
 They publish stories in the format of top secret documents (often horror themed), describing the containment of supernatural creatures, objects or phenomenon; also known as SCPs.
 They have published thousands of SCP articles; with a creative range of supernatural concepts and maintain high quality writing through strict moderation.

 ## Why this project?
-SCP's unique horror style and format makes for a unique challenge for creative text generation.
-Its vast quantity of quality fiction makes for a good training set.
+SCP's unique horror style and clinical format makes for a unique challenge for creative text generation.
+Its vast quantity of quality fiction and creative concepts makes for a good training set.

 I wanted an AI for brainstorming new ideas... but an issue would be that it would give full SCP articles with no control.
 This is why I developed it in a way to generate articles sections by section.
 For example: the article title may be generated, or it may be provided by the user to let the AI generate an article around that idea.
 This modular approach gives high control.